adnan-drina/private-ai-demo/stages/stage1-model-serving/README.md

 ## Overview

 Stage 1 demonstrates production-ready model serving using vLLM on GPU-accelerated infrastructure.
-This stage deploys two Mistral 24B models (quantized and full precision) with automated MLOps pipelines for model import, testing, and registration.
+This stage deploys two Mistral 24B models (quantized and full precision) with automated MLOps pipelines for model import and registration.

 ## Architecture